Skip to main content

 Changing your Signup Form after you've started gathering participant data can have unexpected impacts, so be careful when doing so.
 You can also customize the messages for an introduction to your registration page, and the welcome page users see after registration.

 Note: On pages translated to a language other than English, the registration, sign-in, forgot password, or user profile pages will not open in the translated language, as Google has deprecated the translation feature.
-However, this will work if the in-built translator of the browser is used.
+However, this will work if the browser's built-in translator is used.

 Did this answer your question?